Updated March 5, 2021

 A few days before planting, break the bulbs into individual cloves.
 Twist the top off the bulb, peel away the outer skins (not the individual clove skins), and remove the cloves.
 We call this “popping”, and because it’s quite time consuming, we think popping works best as a group activity.

-This year a group of Taylor University students helped pop garlic during a field trip to our farm.
+One year a group of Taylor University students helped pop garlic during a field trip to our farm.
 Thank you, Taylor!

 4. Soak the Cloves